petrassurna/DotNetSiteSearch/README.md

 	anyway for efficient css and javascript includes.
 Read more about [Umbraco Bundling](https://docs.umbraco.com/umbraco-cms/fundamentals/design/stylesheets-javascript#bundling-and-minification-for-javascript-and-css)

 5. Next we need to enable the css and javascript used by USiteSearch.
-Add these lines in *views/master.cshtml* above the body tag to engage bundling:
+Add these lines in *views/master.cshtml* in the <head> section.

 	```
     <link rel="stylesheet" href="usitesearch-css-bundle" />
     <script src="usitesearch-js-bundle"></script>